QuantumPickleJar/Evolve-Vis/README.md

 Trigger `recordEvent` whenever buttons, milestones, tabs or subheaders are unlocked.

+The current phase value is stored in your save data automatically.
+Loading an existing game will restore the phase visualizer progress.

 ## Docker
 If you already have a Docker environment set up and want to run an evolve server using Docker, you can execute the following command to build a Docker image for the evolve server.